 - providing mental health interventions to children and young people

 Di is an Honorary Professor Nottinghamshire Healthcare NHS Foundation Trust.
 She is an expert reviewer for the National Institute for Health Research and a member of the NICE Committee reviewing clinical guidelines for mental health conditions in young people.
 Di is Editor in Chief for the Journal of Mental Health, Training Education and Practice.

 Di is currently leading on a range of projects using a Participatory Action Research Approach to improve outcomes for people using health and social care services.
 She works with a range of service user groups including Making Waves, Launchpad, and SEA.

-Di’s recent research has involved her in working with Rampton Hospital, various prisons, Nottinghamshire County Council, Ashfield District Council and Age UK Nottinghamshire.
+Di’s research has involved her in working with Rampton Hospital, various prisons, Nottinghamshire County Council, Ashfield District Council and Age UK Nottinghamshire.